toadkicker/wordpress-cdk/README.md

-# Welcome to your CDK TypeScript project
+# Wordpress CDK

-This is a blank project for CDK development with TypeScript.
+Uses AWS CDS to create a stack for Wordpress with MySQL database and load balancing.
+PR's welcome.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.